CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ### Property Getter/Setters

-Properties that can be read or written without extra processing can simply be assigned in the constructor function, e.g.,
+Public properties that can be read or written without extra processing can simply be assigned in the constructor function, e.g.,
 ```javascript
 var Model = function(options) {
    this.show = defaultValue(options.show, true);
 };
 ```

-Read-only properties can be created with a private property and a getter, e.g.,
+Read-only properties can be created with a private property and a getter using Cesium's `defineProperties` function, e.g.,
 ```javascript
 var Cesium3DTileset = function(options) {
     this._url = options.url;